EMVrace/EMVrace.github.io/README.md

 * PIN verification is not required, and
 * the cardholder was verified on the consumer's device (e.g., a smartphone).

 We have successfully tested this attack with Visa Credit, Visa Debit, Visa Electron, and V Pay cards.
-A video demonstration for a **200 CHF** transaction is given below<!-- (available also on [YouTube](https://youtu.be/JyUsMLxCCt8))-->. <!--We also tested the attack in live terminals at actual stores.
+A video demonstration for a **200 CHF** transaction is given below<!-- (used to be available also on [YouTube](https://youtu.be/JyUsMLxCCt8))-->. <!--We also tested the attack in live terminals at actual stores.
 For all of our attack tests, we used our own credit/debit cards.
 No merchant or any other entities were defrauded.-->

 <div id="demo-visa" class="demo" playsinline>
 <!-- <iframe src="https://www.youtube-nocookie.com/embed/JyUsMLxCCt8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> -->